Mistake to Avoid: Not Understanding the Income Tax Implications of Home Ownership

 Owning a home can provide financial and income tax benefits as well as emotional satisfaction.
-While a home is usually viewed as shelter and a place to live, over the past few decades many homeowners have seen the value of their homes rise significantly and have reaped the gains when they sold their homes.
+While a home is usually viewed as shelter and a place to live, for decades many homeowners saw the value of their homes rise significantly and reaped the gains when they sold their homes.
 Since most homeowners use mortgages to finance a portion of the cost of the home, the gains were leveraged even more.
-But, it’s important to remember that home values do not always rise.
+But remember that home values do not always rise, as we are currently seeing.

 Income tax benefits

-The income tax code provides special breaks for homeowners.
+The income tax laws provide special breaks for homeowners.
 These breaks are in the form of tax deductions for mortgage interest and property taxes and preferential treatment of gains when the home is sold.
-As always, you may want to consult with your tax advisor to get a complete understanding of how tax laws may apply to your situation.
+As always, you may want to consult with your tax advisor to get a complete understanding of how the tax laws may apply to your situation.

 Benefits from deductions

 Many taxpayers find that the interest on their mortgage and the annual property taxes they pay are large enough to enable them to itemize their deductions instead of using what is commonly referred to as the "standard deduction."
-However, beginning in 2018, the deductions for some mortgage interest and state and local taxes are limited.
-The "standard deduction" for single filers on their 2021 tax returns is $12,550 and $25,100 for joint filers.
+However, the deductions for some mortgage interest and state and local taxes are limited.
+The "standard deduction" for single filers on their 2022 tax returns is $12,950 and $25,900 for joint filers.
 For many homeowners, the deductions allowed for their interest and property taxes exceed those amounts.

 Be sure to keep track of when you pay your property taxes.
 Some areas have due dates close to the end of the year and you must have paid the tax before December 31st to get the deduction.